git-dot lets you easily maintain your dotfilesgit dot

 Dropped refs/stash@{0} (e71903c20c05f104065bacee43aa1c0a7dbe85f3)

-The repository key is given in the file repo-key.
-You must have your repository’s key in order to unlock it.
-Read I’ve locked my keys in my car, below, if your repository’s key is locked inside it!
+key in order to unlock it.
+Read I’ve locked my keys in my car, below, if your

 Afer unlocking the repository, you should compare any backups of files that were replaced with checked out encrypted versions.
 You could try